beetbox/pyacoustid/README.rst

 ---------------

 0.4
-  Can now fall back to using the ``fpcalc`` command-line tool instead of the Chromaprint dynamic library (so the library can be used with the binary distributions).
+  Fingerprinting can now fall back to using the ``fpcalc`` command-line tool instead of the Chromaprint dynamic library (so the library can be used with the binary distributions).
   Data chunks can now be buffers as well as bytestrings (fixes compatibility with pymad).